Diabetes and nerve damage

 Drop in blood pressure when you stand up after sitting or lying down

-Check and care for your feet EVERY DAY
+Checking and caring for your feet every day

 Other problems that may develop: